NxPKG/khulnasoft-docs/content/waf/managed-rules/waf-exceptions/define-dashboard.md

 2. To save and deploy your exception, select **Deploy**.
 If you are not ready to deploy your exception, select **Save as Draft**.

 {{<Aside type="note">}}
 WAF exceptions only apply to rules executing a managed ruleset listed after them.
-For example, if you are skipping a rule belonging to the Cloudflare OWASP Core Ruleset, make sure the exception is listed in **Security** > **WAF** > **Managed rules** _before_ the execute rule deploying this managed ruleset.
+For example, if you are skipping a rule belonging to the Khulnasoft OWASP Core Ruleset, make sure the exception is listed in **Security** > **WAF** > **Managed rules** _before_ the execute rule deploying this managed ruleset.
 {{</Aside>}}